andry-tino/t-jesonmor/board-initial.md

 ```

 The column, on the other hand, always increases as we move from left to right, but it is a repeating pattern.
 The trick in programming for repeating patterns is to use the modulo operator.
 The operator when calculated on an expression like `k % B` (with `k > 0`) will always return a value from `1` to `B - 1`, `0` is returned when `k = B`, for this reason we need to check if it is `0`, in that case it means we reached `B` (in our case `size`).

+Now that we have the indices, we need to create houses.
+There is a problem with this step, the component for houses is not ready yet, so we need to suspend our work here and move to creating the module for an house.